Modern detached ADU with white stucco exterior in Ventura County

 Interpreting Objective Standards in Coastal Contexts

-Architectural site plan showing ADU placement with setback measurements, coastal bluff setback line, and primary residence on coastal lot
+Architectural site plan showing ADU placement with setback measurements, coastal bluff setback line, and primary residence

 Proper setback planning is critical in coastal zones, where bluff setbacks often exceed standard rear-yard requirements.